wuatanabe/mqtt_packet/README.md

 MQTT_PACKET
 ====================

-A very basic library to be used as a building block for MQTT Clients and Servers.
+MQTT Message Encoder/Decoder Module - A basic building block for MQTT Clients and Servers

 Beware: the library is in alfa status

 ## Features